lorendoyle/CLIM680-project/clims_anoms.md

 ![z500_yearly_clim](https://user-images.githubusercontent.com/114028135/204884771-fe4f5ac9-933c-4a8c-b052-2b5b79736dea.png)

-We can see the z500 contours move higher into the atmosphere over the years, what does that mean though.
+We can see the z500 contours move higher into the atmosphere over the years.

 ## Monthly Climatology